 Other extras.
 Depending on the Citi Rewards card you choose, you could enjoy complimentary airport lounge access, complimentary flights and free hotel stays.
 Just remember to check the terms and conditions for individual benefits so that you know what you need to do to enjoy them.

 Citi Qantas Rewards.
-If you're a Qantas Frequent Flyer member, you have the option of earning Qantas Points on a Citi Signature or Prestige credit card by opting in to Citi Qantas Rewards.
+If you're a Qantas Frequent Flyer member, you have the option of earning Qantas Points on a Citi Premier or Prestige credit card by opting in to Citi Qantas Rewards.
 Note that the earn rates are different when you’ve opted in to Citi Qantas Rewards compared to those of Citi Rewards credit cards.

 The Citi Rewards program gives you a way to earn points for your spending with an eligible Citi credit card and offers a wide range of ways to use them.
 You can compare Citi Rewards credit cards with a range of other options to help you find the right card for you.